10 Ways to Spend the Summer, Inspired by Art

 Art suggests and indicates many things to a perceptive viewer.
-We believe it can also be the perfect 'influencer' when it comes to current trends, lifestyles, and activities.
-The many changes we have had to face since the arrival of COVID-19 might feel daunting at times because everything that we are used to has been altered in one way or another.
-However, we cheerfully invite you not to be discouraged and hope you have a fun and entertaining summer 2020!
+We believe it can also be the perfect influencer when it comes to current trends, lifestyles, and activities.
 Here is a list of ten ways to spend your summer, inspired by art.

-Sadly, we don't all have our own private estates where we can have a stroll with our relatives.
+Sadly, we don’t all have our own private estates where we can have a stroll with our relatives.
 Our destinations might not look as ultramarine blue, nor the loop around the block to the shops or the local park as bucolic.
-While there are several restrictions in place nowadays, the subjects of the painting didn't have to worry about anything like that.
 Going out to see a part of the world we are still allowed to see, wherever we are, seems vital for our wellbeing.
 May Summer by F.W.
-Benson encourage you to go for a walk and look for hidden gems we have yet to find—within a permitted distance!
+Benson encourage you to go for a walk and look for hidden gems we have yet to find!

-The four images above are all by the same artist, Jack Vettriano, a contemporary painter who is probably self-isolating somewhere like the rest of us.
+The three images above are all by the same artist, Jack Vettriano, a contemporary painter.
 He was born in Methil, an eastern coastal town in Scotland in 1951 to rather meager origins.
-But he had the beach, which was priceless amusement for young Jack.
+But he had the beach, which was priceless amusement for young Vettriano.
 The seaside (probably not exactly the Scottish one he knew from childhood) features in many of his paintings.

 If you don’t live too far from the coast, the most obvious, yet evergreen, way of spending summer would be to go to the sea.
 There are so many things to do there according to Vettriano’s paintings.
 You can even dress up and dance the tango through the shades cast on the sand by dark-colored umbrellas held by your trustworthy servants while they sing to you.

 You might have to look at this painting twice.
 Yes, it is indeed a whole man constructed entirely out of summer flowers, fruit, and vegetables.
-Seated Figure of Summer is an oil-on-canvas work in full Mannerism style.
-Mannerism, aka ‘strike a pose and make it full of rotations.'
-This amazing display of Mother Earth’s creation assembled together with the features of a man partly made of grapes, who is eating grapes, was invented by Milan born artist Giuseppe Arcimboldo.
+Seated Figure of Summer is an oil-on-canvas work in full Mannerist style.
+Mannerism, aka “strike a pose and make it full of rotations”.
+This amazing display of Mother Earth’s creation assembled together with the features of a man partly made of grapes, who is eating grapes, was invented by Milan-born artist Giuseppe Arcimboldo.

 He very much liked this trick of the eye and produced several more trompe-l’oeil (optical illusion) paintings in his career.
 Arcimboldo embellished this one with an artfully painted background.
 It also has beautiful, textbook perspective and other natural elements.
 Arcimboldo painted cycles of the four seasons and the four elements as they all had symbolic meaning.
 Man and nature intertwine and connect, woven in the same fabric.

 There are many ways this painting can inspire our summer plans.
-Despite the difficult times we are living in, nature carries on.
-When spring arrived, the outdoors bloomed.
 Now that summer is just around the corner, we can bet that soon it will be growing and giving, as usual.
-The more we look at the man’s turnip-toes and fingers, at his corn-calves and the flower bed on his head, the more we feel we should go out and enjoy nature on our doorstep.
+The more we look at the man’s turnip toes and fingers, at his corn calves and the flower bed on his head, the more we feel we should go out and enjoy nature on our doorstep.
 Also, I might start growing tomatoes.

-Here comes our fourth outdoor suggestion of ways to spend summer 2020: horse riding!
+Here comes our fourth outdoor suggestion of ways to spend the summer: horse riding!
 Now, as you can see, this equestrian scene is rather majestic.
 Jacques Louis David painted it in 1801 to celebrate Napoleon Bonaparte’s victory, when he crossed the Alps to win Italian territory back from the Austrians in May 1800.

 If you have never ridden a horse before, let me tell you, it’s great.
 It involves exercise and being in touch with nature and fresh air, especially during summer, when the weather’s nice and the sky is piercing blue.
 You would think that a regular horse ride could not possibly look this monumental, and you’d be right.
 Unless you have an orange-gold cloak and a taco-shaped hat to wear, like Napoleon.